Valursfossen certainly had to be one of the most memorable waterfalls (let alone hikes) that Julie and I had ever done.

 I really think such pleasant memories of the reward for such a unique and naturesque experience made us not think too much about how difficult (relatively speaking) this hike was for us.

-Those trail markers were courtesy of the Norwegian Hiking Organization DNT or Den Norske Turistforeningen also translated as The Norwegian Tourist Group.
+Those trail markers were courtesy of the Norwegian Hiking Organization DNT or Den Norske Turistforeningen (kind of like the Norwegian Sierra Club, if you will).

-We started off by hiking from the car park at the very end of the road (see directions below).
+We started off by hiking from the car park at the very end of the Hjølmo Fjellvegen or Hjølmo Mountain Road (see directions below), which I believe is official known as Hjølmaberget.

 Once at the end, that was when we were able to see the main tier plunging some 60m-70m (allegedly) before sloping another 202m into the shadows of the gorge below.